 (Angel Has Fallen 2019), Gerard Butler, Lionsgate Movies

-Directed by Ric Roman Waugh; additional key cast includes Piper Perabo, Jada Pinkett-Smith, Tim Blake Nelson.
+Directed by Ric Roman Waugh; additional key cast includes Piper Perabo, Jada Pinkett-Smith, and Tim Blake Nelson.

 I really do love a good chase movie and this appears to be precisely that.